packit/packit.dev/content/docs/testing-farm.md

   when you have multiple `tests` jobs with different configuration.
 For example if you set this to `e2e-tests`, then a check run for Rawhide would be named `testing-farm:fedora-rawhide-x86_64:e2e-tests`.
+* **manual_trigger** - Whether to trigger Testing Farm jobs only manually (via pull request comment `/packit test`  (`/packit-stg test` for staging instance) or rerunning the check in the GitHub UI) or not (defaults to false).
+* **labels** - List of labels that group several jobs together.
+Users then use them when manually triggering the jobs like `/packit test --labels regression,upgrade`.

 There are also environment variables set by Packit:
 * `PACKIT_FULL_REPO_NAME`